 Selling a house can be a long, drawn-out process, with lots of different stages on the way to completion.
 There’s getting the house valued, putting it on the market, arranging viewings, having it surveyed, and a whole host of other duties to be performed.

 One of the ways to improve your chances of completing a sale to is exchange contracts as soon as possible in the buying/selling process.
 Once you’ve exchanged, the purchase or sale of a house is legally binding and a date for completion is set.
 Pulling out of a purchase after contracts have been exchanged is extremely rare as there would be large penalties involved.

 Cut out the middleman

 A less common way of preventing your sale from collapsing is to cut out estate agents altogether.
 Rather than going through the traditional process of selling a house, there are alternative options that result in quicker sales and are less likely to fall through.

-There are a number of organisations, for example, that boast “we buy any house,” with many of them guaranteeing you a cash offer so you can finalise the sale quickly, sometimes in less than a week.
-This is ideal if you need money fast, are having trouble selling a property through traditional methods or simply can’t bear for another sale to fall through.
+There are many organizations, for example, that boast “we buy any house,” with many of them guaranteeing you a cash offer so you can finalize the sale quickly, sometimes in less than a week.
+This is ideal if you need money fast, are having trouble selling a property through traditional methods, or simply can’t bear for another sale to fall through.

 Avoid chains if you can